FederatedAI/FATE/cluster-deploy/README.md

 sh service.sh start
 ```

-If the server is a task_manager node, you also need:
+If the server is a fate_flow node, you also need:

 ```
-cd /data/projects/fate/python/arch/task_manager
+cd /data/projects/fate/python/fate_flow
 sh service.sh start
 ```

-*<u>Note: If the target environment cannot install the c++ environment, you can replace storage-serivice-cxx in the services.sh file with storage-serivice and restart it.
-You can use the Java version of storage-service module.</u>*

 ### 6.2.
 Check service status